akostrik/stage_telegram_python/README.md

 - continuous feedback and flexibility;
 - changing of the requirements as the project evolves.

-## Acquired competences
+## Acquired skills
-A lot of completely new experience was acquired, like:
+A lot of new aquirements were gained, like:
-- the conception of a whole application with several servers, several API, several external services;
+- the conception of a whole application with several servers, API, external services;
 - programming languages (python, node.js);
 - frameworks (Vue, express).